Best Pastry Shops Paris_IMG_7515

 Paris has a plethora of interesting things to do, see, and eat.
 From the architecture to the performing arts, the French capital city has a lot to offer.
-But to get the complete Parisian experience, one must not skip on the French capital’s delectable pastries from a local boulangerie or pastry shop.
+To get the complete Parisian experience, one must not skip on the French capital’s delectable pastries from a local boulangerie or pastry shop.
 Pastry-making is something that Paris excels in, far beyond many other places.
 I’ve been to 23 different countries, and nowhere do people take their dessert-making as seriously as they do in Paris!

 Patisserie is the French word for a pastry shop.
 It also means pastry-making.
-There are lots of classic French pastries to try, but my favorite ones are:
+There are lots of classic French pastries to try, but my favorite ones are: chocolate éclair, macaron, mille feuille, religieuse, paris-brest, and tarte citron.

 Cyril Lignac